Free Consultation!

 Structural Factors

-Another structural factor could be the presence of a parapet on a flat roof, or other parts of the building casting a shadow on the relevant area.
-This might not rule out installation completely, but could seriously affect the efficiency of the panels.
+Another structural consideration is the presence of a parapet on a flat roof or other parts of the building that might cast a shadow over the area where panels would be installed.
+While this doesn’t necessarily rule out the possibility of installation, it could significantly impact the efficiency of the panels.

 If all those mentions of east-west orientation and roof pitch are bamboozling your brain, don’t worry.
-Using our calculator, we can work out exactly how much energy your roof-mounted panels could generate.
+Using our solar panel calculator, we can work out exactly how much energy your roof-mounted panels could generate.

 It all starts with finding your property on the map (just enter your postcode).
 But we’re much more precise than that.
 Once you’ve located your property, you draw your roof, and tell us roughly what angle your roof is (i.e. steep, gentle or flat).
 Given those geographic and orientation factors, we can work out how efficient your roof’s panels would be.